Timinator2000/Algorithm_X/08 - your turn/02 - dumbbells solver.md

 # How Important is the Break Statement?

 If the break statement is removed, Algorithm X will search for all solutions.
+Let's give it a try!
 Using the code above, you will see memory forces a fair amount of backtracking.
 After searching for all solutions, add the following line to see how many solutions Algorithm X found.

 ```
 print(f'{solver.solution_count=}', file=sys.stderr, flush=True)